marhop/verso/README.md

 ## TODO

-* Figure out how to scale and maybe auto rotate images in Gtk3 so they fit in the program window.
-(If anybody knows how to do this - please let me know!)

 * Enable the file opening menu.

 * Make metadata fields (and other stuff) configurable via a config file and/or